jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 | Javascript API                     |                    |   ✓    |
 | Filesize (JS & CSS)                |      smaller       | bigger |

-All packages from the PrettyEmbed series have the benefit of a better frontend performance since the player gets only loaded on request.
+All packages from the PrettyEmbed series benefit from a better frontend performance since the player gets only loaded on request.
 So, no iframe/video gets loaded until the user wants to watch a video.

 ## Customization

 ### Configuration

 If you want to customize the default settings, take a look at the [Settings.Jonnitto.yaml] file.
 If no node property is giving, these default values will be taken.
-If you, for example, don't want to let the editor choose if the video should open in a lightbox you can deactivate the mixin in your Configuration folder like this:
+If you, for example, don't want to let the editor choose if the video should open in a lightbox, you can deactivate the mixin in your Configuration folder like this:

 ```yaml
 'Jonnitto.PrettyEmbedVideo:Content.Video':